Inband Message Format

 Now, you have the following data stream coming into the socket:

-The socket will interpret this stream as including one inband command: "$#inband command%".
-Regular data, placed into the RX buffer of the socket will be "ABCDEFG$123".
-The first '#39; character is interpreted as the beginning of the inband message because this character is followed by some other character ('#').
-The second occurrence of the '#39; character is interpreted as data, since this character is followed by another 'S' character.
-Resulting data stream contains only a single '#39; character- the socket takes care of removing the second one automatically.
+The socket will interpret this stream as including one inband command ("$#inband command%"), while the regular data ("ABCDEFG$123") would be placed into the RX buffer of the socket.
+The first "$" character is interpreted as the beginning of the inband message, because this character is followed by some other character ("#").
+The second occurrence of the "$" character is interpreted as data, since this character is followed by another "$" character.
+The resulting data stream contains only a single "$" character — the socket takes care of removing the second one automatically.

 When sending data from the TX buffer, the socket also automatically doubles all data characters with the ASCII code of the escape character.
 So, if you want to send this string: "Outbound$!" what will actually be sent is:

 Inband messages are not our invention.
-Many programs, such as the HyperTerminal, treat the character with code 255 as an escape character.
+Many programs treat the character with code 255 as an escape character.